Towards automated formal security analysis of SAML V2.0 Web Browser SSO standard -- the POST/Artifact use case: Formal model

 \subsection{Client modeling}

 In our work, the focus has been on thoroughly modelling the system parts defined by the SAML technical standards --- namely the SPs and IdPs.
-Since behaviour of the user and web client is not defined by SAML technical standards, we build the \emph{canonical} user and the web client.
+Since behavior of the user and web client is not defined by SAML technical standards, we build the \emph{canonical} user and the web client.
 We combine the end user and the web browser client into a single entity that we refer to as the \emph{client} in our formal model and in this paper.

-The client is an idealized version of the the end user and it's web browser client that does not take into account all the intricacies of the browser behaviour.
-For example, our client will not follow arbitrary redirects, will not store cookies etc. Also, in a more comprehensive model, one would need to take into account end user behaviour and possible human errors.
-For example, will the end user diligently verify the description of the service provider before authenticated and giving consent at the identity provider.
+The client is an idealized version of the end user and its web browser client that does not take into account all the intricacies of the browser behavior.
+For example, our client will not follow arbitrary redirects, will not store cookies etc. Also, in a more comprehensive model, one would need to take into account end user behavior and possible human errors.
+For example, during authentication to the IdP we assume that the end user will authenticate and consent only when the SP matches the service provider the client initiated the session with.
+Hence, we assume that the user is diligent enough to recognize the intended SP.

+Moreover, the client will remember the SP it initialized the session with, and only again connect to that specific SP when it received the artifact from the SP.
+In the real world, this is implemented using a combination of relay state and browser cookies.

 In our formal model, the client can start the protocol flow with any service provider requesting any resource.
 Hence, client can initiate sessions even with service providers it is not registered with and even with resources belonging to other clients.
 This models possible mistakes or social engineering attacks on the end user.